eqqorock/portfolio/tryhackme/README.md

-Place your TryHackMe CTF exercise PDFs in this folder.
+Place each TryHackMe writeup in its own folder inside this directory.
+Each writeup must include a `README.md` (SOC L1 style) and a `screenshots/` subfolder containing screenshots named using the convention `step-01-alert.png`, `step-02-logs.png`, `step-03-analysis.png`, `step-04-decision.png`.

 Naming guidance:
-- Prefer filenames starting with a date in YYYY-MM-DD format, e.g. `2025-09-11 - Walkthrough.pdf`.
+- Create folder names that start with a date in `YYYY-MM-DD` for sorting, e.g. `2025-09-11 - Walkthrough`.
-- The site will automatically list `.pdf` files from this folder and sort them newest-first by the date parsed from the filename.
+- Do not add PDFs to this folder — use `README.md` files for writeups so the site can render them directly.

-When you add PDFs, push them to the `main` branch of this repository.
+When you add writeups, push them to the `main` branch of this repository.